Brian Parsons

 Rapid Impact: GAAD Event & Budget Utilization

-• Insight: Low awareness meant we needed a visible, long-lasting way to promote ABLE.
+Insight: Low internal awareness meant we needed a high-visibility, lasting way to promote ABLE’s mission.

-• Action: Invested $4,000 in branded pens and stickers that doubled as advertising tools — items employees would use in the office daily.
+• Invested $4,000 in branded pens and stickers that doubled as daily-use awareness tools

-• Recruited Local Leads in 6 global offices to run GAAD events.
+• Recruited Local Leads in six global offices to host Global Accessibility Awareness Day (GAAD) events

-• Established new permanent Local Leads in multiple regions
+• Established permanent Local Leads across multiple global regions

 Fixing Communication & Increasing Engagement

-• Action: Assigned regional leads to work with local IT to clean and update lists.
+• Assigned regional leads to collaborate with local IT to rebuild accurate distribution lists

-• 200%+ increase in attendance at the next meetup
+• 200%+ increase in attendance at the following meetup

-• Ongoing participation growth, peaking at 74 attendees
+• Sustained participation growth, peaking at 74 attendees per event

 Designing Content Members Actually Wanted